9 Reasons Why Your Salon Doesn’t Rank in Google (Updated 2023)

 NAP is techie lingo for Business NAME, ADDRESS and PHONE NUMBER.
 It seems like an obvious thing but you MUST put these on your website.
 It’s best practice to include these in the same location on every single page, the bottom footer.

 Also, be sure to include it on your Contact page.
-Keep everything consistent and make sure it matches what you’ve put on your Google My Business Page.
+Keep everything consistent and make sure it matches what you’ve put on your Google Business Profile.

 NAP should also be consistent throughout the web.
 So any place your business information appears online, it should match.
 This includes your website, Google, Facebook, Yelp, Yellow Pages, etc. (See example below)